Chinese Shar-Pei Lifespan: How Long Do They Live?

 Factors That Affect Chinese Shar-Pei Lifespan

-• Weight management: Keeping your Chinese Shar-Pei at a healthy weight can add 1-2 years to their life
+• Weight management: Keeping your Chinese Shar-Pei lean can add 1-2 years to their life

 • Dental care: Good oral hygiene prevents infections that can affect overall health